 I’ll never forget being told by a friend that she hadn’t liked me very much when she first met me.
 I was shocked to discover that I had been a “social leper” in someone else’s life!
 It was no easy experience, but it helped me to have more compassion for Henry and others like him.

 The Apostle Paul wrote in Ephesians 2:12, “Remember that at that time you were separate from Christ, excluded from citizenship in Israel … without hope and without God in the world.”
 So we all were once “social lepers,” excluded from the community of God’s people, alienated from the only true arena for emotional health: the Church.
-But God’s love transformed us and brought us into a loving, accepting community that transcends all barriers that nonChristian society errects between its members:
+But God’s love transformed us and brought us into a loving, accepting community that transcends all barriers that nonChristian society erects between its members:

 We must remember that apart from God’s gift of acceptance, we are all Henrys.
-We are all lepers, outcasts, outsiders, the unlovely, and the undesirable of scoiety.
+We are all lepers, outcasts, outsiders, the unlovely, and the undesirable of society.
 If we remember how God loved us when we were unlovable, we can have ever deepening compassion for the Henrys in our midst.

 Make a Commitment